-Experimentally it has been observed that, for backdoor attacks that do involve mislabeling of the poisoned samples, attacks are highly effective even when the fraction of the training set that is poisoned is very low; moreover this is achieved without relying on over-training \cite{Belkin19}.
-A backdoor requires much less computation to operationally trigger than an adversarial input (a.k.a. a test-time evasion attack), e.g., \cite{CW} -- the latter does not rely on data poisoning and thus requires the solution of an optimization problem to find a perturbation of the input pattern that induces the model to make an error (or to decide to the target class of the attack).
+It has been experimentally observed that dirty-label attacks are highly effective even when the fraction of the training set that is poisoned is very low; moreover, this is achieved without relying on over-training \cite{Belkin19}.
+A backdoor requires much less computation to operationally trigger than an adversarial input (a.k.a. a test-time evasion attack), e.g., \cite{CW} -- the latter does not rely on data poisoning and thus requires the solution of an optimization problem to find a perturbation of the input pattern that induces the model to make an error.
 Also note that ``universal" adversarial perturbations, e.g., \cite{Dezfooli,Hendrycks-natural,suffix23}, are a kind of ``natural" or ``intrinsic" backdoor.

-Backdoor attacks on classifiers can also be ``categorized'' based on the target class and source class(es) involved.
-An all-to-one attack is such that all non-target classes are source classes (i.e., with some poisoned training samples).
+Backdoor attacks on classifiers can also be categorized based on the target class and source class(es) involved.
+E.g., an all-to-one attack is such that all non-target classes are source classes (i.e., with some poisoned training samples).
 Likewise, an ``all-to-all" attack is one where all classes are both source {\it and} target classes, where for each source class there is an attacker-designated target class (i.e., a (source, target) class pair), and where each class pair could involve a unique backdoor trigger pattern.
-There are also one-to-one attacks, involving a single (source, target) class pair.
+There are also one-to-one attacks involving a single (source, target) class pair.